snappdevelopment/JsonTree/README.md

 ### Snapshots

 Add the sonatype snapshot repository to your gradle setup and add the dependency from above.
-See `snapshot` tag at the top for the latest version.
+See `maven` tag at the top for the latest snapshot version.

 ```kotlin
 maven { url = uri("https://central.sonatype.com/repository/maven-snapshots/") }